LuccaSA/lucca-front/README.md

 ## Theming
 ### Palettes

-You can set up a custom palette in palettes.override.scss You palette will be accessible on some components with `palette-*` classes
+You can set up a custom palette in palettes.override.scss Your palette will be accessible on some components with `palette-*` classes:

 ```
 $palettes: (